Savoury muffins filled with broccoli and melted cheese are delicious warmed up for breakfast, as an easy on-the-go snack, or in lunch-boxes.

 If you have more questions, feel free to ask below in the comments.

-⭐️ Are you making this Broccoli & Cheese Breakfast Muffins recipe?
-I’d love to know how it turned out in the comments!
+Are you making this Broccoli & Cheese Breakfast Muffins recipe?
+I’d love to know how it turned out in the comments and please give it a star rating below!

 Instagram – I love seeing your creations, so post a picture, tag @endofthefork and hashtag #endofthefork